giovannicandido/generator-spring-spa/README.md

 You don't need to know everything, some are just for the build, others are optional.

 If you know Spring Boot, Gradle and Angular or Aurelia, you are good to go :-)

+# Usage

+Lets create a angular project with everything the generator provides:

+Install the things:

+    npm install -g yo generator-spring-spa angular-cli

+Create a new project

+    yo spring-spa newProject

+Add to git.
+This is required for gradle git and spring integration.
+Check http://localhost:8080/config If you want you can disable that in build.gradle, remove **apply plugin: "com.gorylenko.gradle-git-properties"**

+    cd newProject
+    git init
+    git add .
+    git commit -m "Initial commit"

+Run a build and a test (lots of things will be downloaded, good time to have a coffe ;-)

+    cd newProject
+    ./gradlew build

+All testes should pass

+Integrate slick database:

+    cd newProject
+    yo spring-spa:slick

+Follow instructions

+Run tests

+    ./gradlew integTest

+Integrate keycloak:

+    yo spring-spa:keycloak

+Follow instructions

+Run tests

+    ./gradlew integTest

+indexHtml test should fail, you now have security enabled.
+Update the test, see: http://docs.spring.io/spring-security/site/docs/current/reference/html/test-method.html

+Create a SPA interceptor

+    cd newProject
+    yo spring-spa:interceptor

+Follow instructions

+You will need to fit for your needs

+Cross Site Request Forgery is enabled by default in spring, but you need to integrate in your SPA

+    cd newProject
+    yo spring-spa:csrf

+Follow instructions